Kong/docs.konghq.com/app/1.1.x/upgrading.md

 ## Installing 1.1 on a Fresh Datastore

-For installing on a fresh datastore, Kong 1.1 have the `kong migrations bootstrap` command.
+For installing on a fresh datastore, Kong 1.1 has the `kong migrations bootstrap` command.
 The following commands can be run to prepare a new 1.1 cluster from a fresh datastore: